China vows commitment to growth as pressure on economy mounts

 "International investors should read more carefully about the work report that President Xi delivered" at the congress, said Fang Xinghai, vice chairman of the China Securities Regulatory Commission (CSRC).

-"There, he re-emphasized the centrality of economic growth in the entire work of the Party and the country, and that's very significant," showing China is fully focused on growth, he said.
+"There, he re-emphasised the centrality of economic growth in the entire work of the Party and the country, and that's very significant," showing China is fully focused on growth, he said.

 Fang also criticised international media coverage, saying that a lot of reports "really don't understand China very well" and had a short-term focus.